 Cheap can be o.k. sometimes

 Something for one use, like a craft item for holiday decorations, probably doesn’t need to be constructed for heavy duty usage.
 (But if you will be putting lights outside, I’d advocate for the heavy duty outside-approved lights and extension cords.
 Electrical shock is not quality of life, friends.)
 Try the dollar store instead of the national chain craft store if you need glitter and glue.

 Special occasion clothing, like a costume or very dressy outfit you’ll only wear once, does not have to be purchased with wear-and-tear and multiple machine washes in mind.

 Keep the long-term use in mind to determine whether going cheap is all right.
 Also, don’t forget to borrow if you can.
 Free is even better than inexpensive!

 Very Pinteresting!
 Find some frugal tips and ideas on our Pinterest board for Frugal College Students.

 How can you eat quality food on a low budget?
-Look at this list from Foodbabe for 75 tips, and buy in-season organic produce.
+Look at this Buzzfeed post for some great ideas.